maxboeck/webring/src/index.md

 ## What's this?

+A community of sites around a common topic, also known as a [webring]().
+Kids in the 90s used to do it.

 ## How to join

-To add your site to the webring, [open a pull request]({{ meta.repo }}/compare) and supply the following information:
+To join the webring, [open a pull request]({{ meta.repo }}/compare) and supply the name and URL of your site.
+If you publish a RSS feed, you can provide that as well to add it to the central index.

-* Name of your site
-* URL of your site
-* URL of your RSS feed (optional)

-Alternatively, you can use this form to sign up:
+If you don't have a Github account, you can also use this form to sign up:

 {% include 'signupform.njk' %}

-The webring admins will then look at your site and determine if it will be included.
+The webring admins will then look at your site and determine if it's a good fit.

 ## Add the Snippet